 These songs were written to help children memorize the alphabet, letter sounds, letter formation and much more!
 There is a unique song for every letter of the alphabet and includes the sound of the letter, and a reference to what the letter looks like or how it is formed.
-There are also two other songs that practice all of the letters and their sounds from A-Z. With the letters written out onscreen and fun movements choreographed to help with memorization, these fun songs help children easily memorize both the upper and lower case letters of the alphabet as they begin reading.
+There are also two other songs that practice all of the letters and their sounds from A-Z. These fun songs help children easily memorize both the upper and lower case letters of the alphabet as they begin reading.

 Concepts Covered Are:

 Alphabet Action, The A Song, The B Song, The C Song, The D Song, The E Song, The F Song, The G Song, The H Song, The I Song, The J Song, The K Song, The L Song, The M Song, The N Song, The O Song, The P Song, The Q Song, The R Song, The S Song, The T Song, The U Song, The V Song, The W Song, The X Song, The Y Song, The Z Song, Sounds To Letters.

 Also Included: Alphabet Action and Sounds to Letters, two different songs which include all the letters and motions together.